dorahacksglobal/Hackathon-Playbook/usjoin.md

 ### **➔Become Our Staff**

 This is one of the most important roles for us and you will have the opportunity to shape the vision and mechanism of our DAO at a very early stage.
-Currently we have three open tracks and we are actively looking for people that would like to build Hackathon DAO with us.
+Currently we have four open tracks and we are actively looking for people that would like to build Hackathon DAO with us.

 Please take 3 mins to fill in 👉[this form][staff form]👈 to apply and/or join 👉[Discord][Discord]👈 for more details.

 - **Hackathon Playbook**
 	- Architecture
-		- Updating global hackathon info.
 		- Improve website performance, capability, structure and/or styling.
 		- Promote [Playbook][Playbook] to attact more visitors.
 	- Coordinator
 		- Review regular Hackathon Playbook PRs except for those on Knowledge repo.
 		- Find proper contributors and assist their posting.
+		- Updating global hackathon info.

 - **Study Room**
     - Topic owner